Market Focus: Türkiye | News and Insights - LCCI

 Türkiye, not Turkey

-In May 2022, Turkey’s World Minister of Foreign Affairs Mevlüt Çavuşoğlu sent letters to the UN and other international organisations requesting for the change to be made official, this was accepted and recognised by the UN in June 2022.
+In May 2022, Türkiye’s World Minister of Foreign Affairs Mevlüt Çavuşoğlu sent letters to the UN and other international organisations requesting for the country's change of name to be made official, this was accepted and recognised by the UN in June 2022.
 From that moment on, Turkey became officially “Türkiye.”
 Companies trading with Türkiye must make sure the correct country name is being declared in all their Trade Documentation.
 Noncompliance can cause documents to be rejected and shipment delays which can be costly.

 In July 2023, the Conservative government announced plans to update the free trade agreement with Türkiye.
 The current trade agreement includes a clause requiring the UK and Türkiye to review the current trading relationship, concluding that both nations should work to deepen their trading relationship.
 Negotiations started in March of this year, and under Trade Secretary, Jonathon Reynolds, trade negotiations will continue with various international partners to the UK.